Macrometacorp/docs/docs/essentials/SDKs.md

 (or)
 npm install jsc8

-If you want to use the SDK outside of the current directory, you can also install it globally using the `--global` flag:
+If you want to use the SDK outside of the current directory, then you can also install it globally using the `--global` flag:

 npm install --global jsc8